feewet/lca-hub/README.md

 * Verified engineers recieve a portion of the bounty to read and approve LCAs.

-* Once an LCA has been verified enough times, the remaining bounty is paid to the submittor and the LCA is considered valid.
+* Once an LCA has been verified enough times, the remaining bounty is paid to the submitter and the LCA is considered valid.

-* Valid LCAs are posted publically on ipfs and made available through a website.
+* Valid LCAs are posted publicly on ipfs and made available through a website.

 # Future Considerations

 ### Incentive Structure

-It's important how much of the bounty goes to the LCA submittor and how much goes to the validators.
+It's important how much of the bounty goes to the LCA submitter and how much goes to the validators.
 If the submitter gets paid too little, nobody will submit LCAs.
 If the validators get paid too little, nobody will validate.

 ### Dispute Process